historical-theology/stthomas/faith-reason-revelation/syllabus-ct-summer2023.md

 ### Statement on Software Freedom
 I am a longtime advocate of Free Software as defined by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html).
 I encourage you to teach yourself about software freedom.
 For my part, I promise that I will never require you to use non-free software, except tools that are currently required as part of our experience at the University of St. Thomas (e.g. Microsoft Teams).
 To the contrary, whenever possible, I will encourage or require you even to submit your work in formats with open standards.

+### Class Prayer
+#### A Prayer of St. Thomas Aquinas

+*The official prayer of Dr. Stephan's alma mater, the University of St. Thomas in Minnesota*

+Grant, O Merciful God, that I may ardently desire, prudently examine, truthfully acknowledge, and perfectly accomplish what is pleasing to Thee for the praise and glory of Thy Name.
+Amen.